jd223-creator/HackRice15/readme.md

 ## Project Overview

-An AI-powered web application designed for immigrants to easily convert money, bills, and expenses into international currencies from their home country.
-The app also translates currency names, amounts, and financial terms into the user's preferred language for better understanding.
+An AI-powered web application designed for immigrants to easily convert money, bills, and expenses into international currencies.
+The application also translates currency names, amounts, and financial terms into the user's preferred language for better understanding.
 This aims to help new arrivals manage finances in a new country with confidence.

 ## Core Features